nanolab-fcfm/laser_setup/README.md

 If you want to find the Dirac Point of an IVg file:

 ```
-python -m Scripts.find_dp_script
+laser_setup find_dp_script
 ```

-To calculate the desired powers of a LED calibration file you can use the following commando specifying the powers in uW (separated by a space):
+To calculate the desired powers of a LED calibration file you can use the following command, specifying the powers in uW (separated by a space):

 ```
 python -m Scripts.find_calibration_voltage <desired powers>